Unmanned military Tu-141 "Strizh" drone flies through NATO member countries and crashes near Zagreb, Croatia

 Croatian Minister of Defence Mario Banožić denounced on Sunday the “shortcomings” in the quick response of some NATO allies.

-On the crash of the unmanned aircraft in Zagreb, Croation President Zoran Milanović said: “this is a serious incident, I demand precise information as to how it came about.”
+On the crash of the unmanned aircraft in Zagreb, Croatian President Zoran Milanović said: “This is a serious incident, I demand precise information as to how it came about.”

 He addressed the public at a special press conference: